alexlatz/APCS-A/README.md

-#  APCS-A

-## Alex Latz

-### 2020-2021 School Year

-This is the repository for my APCS-A classwork and homework.
+# AP Computer Science A

+This repository has all of my submitted work from AP Comp Sci A, including some projects that were massively overhauled.

+For some examples of extended work, see Unit 2's Maze Generator and Unit 8's Connect 4 (with fully working minimax AI).